fnando/i18n-js/README.md

 #### Available locales

-Setting the `js_available_locales` option allows to generate translations not only for `I18n.available_locales` locales (which we use by default).
+By specifying option `js_available_locales` with a list of locales, this list would be used instead of default `I18n.available_locales` to generate translations.

 Example:

 ```yaml
 js_available_locales: ["de", "en"]